Frequently Asked Questions (FAQs)

 What are the benefits of treatment with VYEPTI?

-VYEPTI is a powerful preventive treatment for migraine that’s proven to reduce monthly migraine days from the very first treatment.
-More people treated with VYEPTI had fewer monthly migraine days through Month 3 compared with placebo.
+VYEPTI is a powerful preventive treatment for migraine that’s proven to reduce monthly migraine days and last for 3 months after treatment.
+More people treated with VYEPTI had fewer monthly migraine days through month 3 compared with placebo.

 What are the most common side effects of VYEPTI?